islandoftex/texlive/README.md

 ## Historic releases

+> The historic releases are currently unavailable due to shortcomings of the CI
+> builds.
+There are some images available but it may take a while until we have
+> the oportunity to complete the repository.
+Rebuilds are currently not
+> scheduled.

 We are maintaining images for historic releases from 2014 on.
 If you need an image for an older TeX Live feel free to file a feature request.
 We might consider adding older distributions if there is a user base.